 About Me

-My Photo
+My photo

-I worked as a tour guide for two summers at the Umpqua River Lighthouse in Oregon.
-This opportunity enabled me to learn more about this lighthouse than any of the others I've seen.
-Although I have personally visited 302 lighthouses in the United States and three Provinces in Canada, the Umpqua River Lighthouse has special meaning for me.
+After retirement, for two summers I worked as a tour guide at the Umpqua River Lighthouse in Oregon.
+This opportunity enabled me to learn more about that lighthouse than any of the others I've seen.
+Although I have personally visited and photographed over 300 lighthouses in the United States and three Provinces in Canada, the Umpqua River Lighthouse has special meaning for me.
+That Lighthouse inspired me to write two fictional books with the characters working, living, and enduring the challenges of lighthouse keeping.
+All pictures posted in this blog were taken by myself, unless noted otherwise.

 17 May 2012